University-of-Melbourne-Rover-Team/NanoPB_JRKG2/README.md

 To use this template, the following are required:

 1. Install Docker
-2. nstall Visual Studio Code (VS Code) and the Dev Container Extension
+2. Install Visual Studio Code (VS Code) and the Dev Container Extension

 ## Accessing Dev Container